papiche/zelkova/README.md

   wallet address).
 * A point-of-sale device that generates a QR code for the public address and other QR codes with amounts (which lightweight wallets will understand).
+* Send Ğ1 transactions
+* Transactions history page and Balance with persistence to load last transactions on boot
+* Contact management and cache (to avoid too much API petitions)
 * Internationalization (i18n)
-* Some contextual help (for example, by tapping on "Validity").
 * QR code reader
-* Contact management
 * Import/export of your wallet
-* Transactions history page and Balance
-* Automatic discover and selection of nodes
+* Automatic discover and selection of nodes, error recovery & retry
 * Customizable via [env file](https://git.duniter.org/vjrj/ginkgo/-/blob/master/assets/env.production.txt)
+* Some contextual help (for example, by tapping on "Validity").

 ## Work in progress

-* Send Ğ1 transactions
 * Connectivity detection (to retry transactions, and other net operations)
 * Search improvements